VISUAL ARTS CATEGORIES

 One of the commonest types of early Christian art produced during the Middle Ages was the illustrated religious text.
 These illuminated manuscripts, created inside Irish, British and Continental monastery scriptoria, were hand-written in Latin on animal skins, then ornamented with Biblical art, including pictures of the Holy Family and Apostles.
 (See also: Making of Illuminated Manuscripts.)
-Among the most famous illustrated gospel texts from this period were the Cathach of St. Columba (early 7th century), Book of Durrow (c.670), Lindisfarne Gospels (c.700), the Echternach Gospels (c.700), the Lichfield Gospels (730), and the Book of Kells (c.800).
+Among the most famous illustrated gospel texts from this period were the Cathach of St. Columba (early 7th century), Book of Durrow (c.670), Lindisfarne Gospels (c.700), the Echternach Gospels (c.700), the Lichfield Gospels (730), and the Book of Kells (c.800) - see, in particular, the exquisite Christ's Monogram Page (Chi/Rho).
 Influenced by texts from Eastern Christendom, notably the Byzantine and Coptic (North African) churches, early Irish and Anglo-Saxon illustrators incorporated "carpet pages" and other decorative motifs which represented the high-point of early Christian art.

 Charlemagne I, King of the Franks from 768 and crowned Holy Roman Emperor in 800, was an avid patron of religious manuscripts, although it is debatable whether he himself ever learned to read.
 These books, illustrated with images of Christian art created by scribes and artist-monks at the Carolingian court at Aachen, were sometimes written in gold or silver ink on purple-dyed leaves to emphasize Charlemagne's links with imperial antiquity.
 One of the reforms introduced by Charlemagne was a new, simpler, script.
 This is known as 'Caroline minuscule', and nearly all the manuscripts written during Charlemagne's reign are in this script.
 The earliest surviving manuscript to contain this script is the Godescalc Evangelistary completed in 783.
 Other masterpieces of Carolingian art include the Utrecht Psalter (Utrecht University Library), the Coronation Gospels (Vienna), the Godescalc Pericopes (781-3, Bibliotheque Nationale, Paris), the Abbeville Gospels (Bibliotheque Municipale, Abbeville), Trier Gospels (Stadtbibliothek, Trier) and the Lorsch Gospels (Vatican Library, Rome), and the Egino Codex (796-99, Staatsbibliothek, Berlin).